Female condom: Versions and materials

 The FC1 female condom was first made from polyurethane.
-The second generation female condom is called the FC2 and is made from synthetic nitrile (this material change was announced in September 2005, and full transition of the product line to FC2 was done by October 2009).
+The second generation female condom is called the FC2 and is made from nitrile synthetic rubber (this material change was announced in September 2005, and full transition of the product line to FC2 was done by October 2009).
 The newer nitrile condoms are less likely to make potentially distracting crinkling noises.
 FC2 was developed to take the place of FC1, providing the same safety and efficacy during use, but at a significantly lower cost.
-FC2 is manufactured by The Female Health Company.
-The World Health Organization (WHO) has cleared FC2 for purchase by U.N. agencies and the United Nations Population Fund has incorporated the female condom into national programming.
+FC2 is manufactured by Veru Pharma.
+The World Health Organization (WHO) has cleared FC2 for purchase by United Nations agencies and the United Nations Population Fund has incorporated the female condom into national programming.
 They are sold under many brand names, including Reality, Femidom, Dominique, Femy, Myfemy, Protectiv and Care.

+FC2 is currently the only female condom with Food and Drug Administration (FDA) approval in the United States.
+It was initially available over the counter, but in 2018, Veru switched to a prescription model because of poor sales, so female condoms are no longer available OTC in American pharmacies.

 A recent version of the female condom is made from natural latex, the same material used in male condoms.
 This condom does not make the noises some experience with plastic condoms and fits snugly against the female anatomy.
 This type of female condom is manufactured by HLL Lifecare Ltd., India and IXu LLC of USA.
 It is sold under the brand name VA w.o.w Condom Feminine.
-One more clinical trial is required before it can be considered for Food and Drug Administration (FDA) approval in the United States.
+One more clinical trial is required before it can be considered for FDA approval in the United States.

 The global health nonprofit PATH has also developed a female condom tailored for use in developing countries.
 The Woman's Condom is manufactured by Shanghai Dahua Medical Apparatus in China and is in early introduction.